icpc/na-rocky-mountain-web/docs/mines/index.md

 ## CHECK-IN TIME AND LOCATION

-Friday, February 24 from 5:30 - 9:00 PM at the contest location.
+Friday, November 3 from 5:30 - 9:00 PM at the contest location.
 See above for location and parking.
-Saturday, February 25 from 10:30 - 11:30 AM at the contest location.
+Saturday, November 4 from 10:30 - 11:30 AM at the contest location.
 See above for location and parking.

 ## CONTEST SCHEDULE

 All contest activities will be hosted at contest location.
 See above for location and parking.

-## Friday, Feb 24
+## Friday, November 3

 | Time         |     | Activity                |
 | ------------ | --- | ----------------------- |